 ‘-by Ryan Sprinkle

-The GA RHTC program allows individuals and corporations to make charitable contributions to financially stressed rural hospitals in the State of Georgia, as determined by the State’s Department of Community Health, and to receive a tax credit reflecting a percentage of their contribution.
+The GA RHTC program allows individuals and corporations to make charitable contributions to financially stressed Rural and Community Hospitals in the State of Georgia, as determined by the State’s Department of Community Health, and to receive a tax credit reflecting a percentage of their contribution.
 This year’s bill amending the 2016 law increased the tax credit from 70 percent to 90 percent of the actual amount given to an approved hospital, subject to certain individual credit limits for individuals or couples making the contribution and an aggregate limit of $60 million across the state.

-Since 2010, 80 rural hospitals across the US have closed, including six rural hospitals in Georgia.
+Since 2010, 80 Rural and Community Hospitals across the US have closed, including six Rural and Community Hospitals in Georgia.
 The GA RHTC is a policy intended to provide Georgia’s financially stressed hospitals with the resources they need to avoid closing, and those individuals and organizations involved in developing and passing the GA RTHP should be commended.

 However, with a statewide cap on the program at $60 million and 49 hospitals qualifying for support in 2016, the GA RHTC’s effectiveness in providing these stressed hospitals with the resources they need reminds me of Clark Griswold’s attempt to plug a hole in the Hoover Dam with a piece of bubblegum in the movie Vegas Vacation.
 The tax credit money may stem losses temporarily in a given year, but if the underlying structural problems causing the leaks are not addressed, the result is certain disaster.